Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 keypoints:
 - "It is useful to understand your computer's file system so you can navigate it with ease."
 - "Absolute paths give the full address of a file; relative paths give the location relative to the current working directory."
-- "The FASTQ file format describes each read/sequence using four lines of information including the sample name, the sequence itself and the quality score for each base."
 ---
 ## What is a file system?